The Wheeling Heritage staff has unique knowledge of downtown revitalization and sustainable historic rehabilitation.

 A Pittsburgh native, Betsy Sweeny earned degrees in art history and anthropology from the University of Missouri.
 She also holds a masters in historic preservation from the Savannah College of Art and Design.
 Prior to relocating to Wheeling, Betsy worked as an architectural historian at James Madison’s Montpelier in Orange, Virginia.

 As historic preservation programs manager, Betsy’s work includes history-related projects, facilitating technical assistance for historic building owners, and overseeing the organization’s historic preservation grants and contracts.

 Bringing the past into the present is the only way to keep history relevant.
 Wheeling is fortunate to have so many places, spaces, and communities with stories to tell.
 Our work helps to tell those stories.”

 Museum Project Manager

 Originally from Bridgeport, WV, Travis earned his Master of Arts degree in history from West Virginia University.
 The former Site Manager at WV Independence Hall, he now serves as the Museum Project Manager for Wheeling Heritage.
 In this role he works to identify and develop the concept for a Wheeling museum.

 Travis has spent a career in public history and museums, working for the National Park Service, the Colonial Williamsburg Foundation and the WV Division of Culture and History.
-He serves on the boards and committees of the Wheeling Arts and Cultural Commission, Wheeling 250, Oglebay 100, Preservation Alliance of WV, WVU History Department Visiting Committee and is the chair of the Advisory Board for the College of Liberal Arts at West Liberty University.
+He serves on the boards and committees of the Wheeling Arts and Cultural Commission, Wheeling 250, Oglebay 100, WV Association of Museums, Preservation Alliance of WV, WVU History Department Visiting Committee and is the chair of the Advisory Board for the College of Liberal Arts at West Liberty University.